sindre2/Sommeroppgave/README.md

 # Sommeroppgave
 An assignment from "Kodehode" to create a simple information card about a subject of choice.
-I chose ducks.
+I chose ducks.<br>
 <a href="https://sindre2.github.io/Sommeroppgave/">View demo</a>